 Turkey with Syria

-USA with Mexico.
+The USA with Mexico.

 These walls stand as monuments to failure.
-Hopefully they will stand only as a short term solution.
+Hopefully, they will stand only as a short term solution.
 I trust that behind the scenes, bridge builders are making every effort to make these monuments unnecessary.
-One day courageous leaders will stand in each of these wall building nations and in the spirit of Ronald Reagan deliver an impassioned exhortation, “Tear down this wall!”
+One day courageous leaders will stand in each of these wall-building nations and in the spirit of Ronald Reagan deliver an impassioned exhortation, “Tear down this wall!”

 Leadership is about tearing down walls, building bridges and, at times, becoming the bridge.

 Joanne and I and a team from our region recently returned from a month of ministry in Kenya.
-International travel is an eye opening experience.
+International travel is an eye-opening experience.
 Everywhere I have ever traveled internationally I have met bridge builders.
-These are humble, low key, behind the scenes folks who represent religious groups, service organizations, foundations, NGOs, governments, etc. They are faithfully and diligently working to build relational bridges between peoples, religions, cultures and nations.
+These are humble, low key, behind the scenes folks who represent religious groups, service organizations, foundations, NGOs, governments, etc. They are faithfully and diligently working to build relational bridges between peoples, religions, cultures, and nations.